 - Emilie du Châtelet may have been a female version of this: a brilliant mathematician and physicist, she was also a woman of the world who was accepted by the heavily masculine milieu of European science, managed to seduce and keep two famous men as her lovers.
 Some people mocked her for her dedication to science, but she was never so crude as to take the bait.

 - Jack Kirby fit this trope somewhat despite his humble roots and lack of formal education past high school (something that wasn't unusual for his generation).
 He was kind and approachable despite one newspaper describing his appearance as that of a "foreman" on a construction yard (in comparison to StanLee's hip, smiling, flashy persona).
 He was a World War II veteran, was very well spoken (despite assumptions that might have come with his characteristic New York accent), and had a wide range of interests, especially regarding science, religion and mythology.
 His home had a vast library of books on many subjects.
+Kirby and his wife often graciously welcomed guests to their home, even, reportedly strangers who dropped by unnanounced.
 Author Ronin Ro's biography "Tales To Astonish" gives much insight into what kind of man Kirby was.
 There is much damning evidence that suggests that Kirby was the more talented half of the famous duo that created the Marvel Universe.

 - Dorothy L. Sayers fits this trope as a Lady and a Scholar.
 She was one of the first women to attend Oxford, was fluent in French and Latin (not to mention in her own native English where she was known to be eloquent and more than capable of handing out gentlewomanly snarks that deflated more than a couple of egos), was a writer of some of the most well thought out mysteries of all time, a play-wright and lay-theologian, and translated into English both "The Song of Roland" and most of Dante's Divine Comedy before she died.